What is a page tracker?

 In this guide, you'll create a page tracker and test it with changing content:

-Name |
+| Name | |

-Frequency |
+| Frequency | |

-Content extractor |
+| Content extractor | |

-- After a few seconds, the tracker will fetch the current Berlin time and render a nice markdown with a link to a word clock website:
+Expand the tracker's row and click the Update button to make the first snapshot of the web page content.
+After a few seconds, the tracker will fetch the current Berlin time and render a nice markdown with a link to a world clock website:

 Berlin time is 01:02:03

-- With this configuration, the tracker will check the content of the web page every hour and notify you if any changes are detected.
+With this configuration, the tracker will check the content of the web page every hour and notify you if any changes are detected.

 Track web page resources

-You can also use page tracker utility to detect and track resources of any web page.
+You can also use the page tracker utility to detect and track resources of any web page.
 This functionality falls under the category of synthetic monitoring tools and helps ensure that the deployed application loads only the intended web resources (JavaScript and CSS) during its lifetime.
 If any unintended changes occur, which could result from a broken deployment or malicious activity, the tracker will promptly notify developers or IT personnel about the detected anomalies.

 Additionally, security researchers who focus on discovering potential vulnerabilities in third-party web applications can use page trackers to be notified when the application's resources change.
 This allows them to identify if the application has been upgraded, providing an opportunity to re-examine it and potentially discover new vulnerabilities.